 What is Social Forestry?

 Social Forestry is a rather inappropriate name because it is not much to do with forestry.
 Social Forestry is the name given to health and well-being programmes in a woodland setting.
-A better definition might be “Forest School for grown-ups.”
+A better definition might be Social Prescribing.
 It is about self-confidence, self-esteem, social awareness and interaction, cooperative problem solving and working.

-The Woodland Skills Centre has been developed to be able to provide Social Forestry programmes as well as courses in traditional crafts.
-The Centre has an enviable site in the heart of the Clwydian Range AONB with 45 acres of woodland and 5 acres with allotments, heritage orchard, arboretum, wild flower meadow, apiary, tree nursery, polytunnel, workshops and a new timber-frame building with meeting room, office, kitchen and w.c with full disabled access.
+The Woodland Skills Centre has been developed to be able to provide Social Prescribing programmes as well as courses in traditional crafts.
+The Centre has an enviable site in the heart of the Clwydian Range AONB with 45 acres of woodland and 5 acres with allotments, heritage orchard, arboretum, wild flower meadow, apiary, tree nursery, polytunnels, workshops and two timber-frame buildings with meeting room, office, kitchen and w.c with full disabled access.

-The Centre runs Social Forestry programmes throughout the week.
-Current commissioning bodies include : Social Services for adults with learning disabilities; Special Education schools; Pupil Inclusion; charities working with adults with alcohol and substance misuse problems; Youth Service; private residential care homes; Blind Veterans UK and agencies working with the long-term unemployed.
+The Centre runs Social Prescribing programmes throughout the week.
+Current commissioning bodies include : Social Services for adults with learning disabilities; Special Education schools; Pupil Inclusion; charities working with adults with alcohol and substance misuse problems; Youth Service; private residential care homes; Blind Veterans UK; MIND; Flying Start and Babi Actif and agencies working with the long-term unemployed.

 The programmes that the Centre runs include a wide range of activities – woodland management, coppice and greenwood crafts, tree nursery, working on the allotments, managing the apiary, making, siting and monitoring bird boxes, making outdoor furniture and maintenance of the site and buildings.